Photo by OZ E-bikes

 Arkansas is among 26 states that have created a three-tiered e-bike class system.
-Class 1 and 2 are allowed on OZ Trails.
+Class 1 e-bikes are allowed on OZ Trails.
 Class 3 e-bikes are only allowed on roads.

 - Class 1 – a bicycle equipped with a motor that provides assistance only when the rider is pedaling, and ceases to provide assistance when the bicycle reaches 20 mph

 - Class 2 – a bicycle equipped with a motor that may be used exclusively to propel the bicycle, and that is not capable of providing assistance when the bicycle reaches 20 mph